Call us on

-Lindsay is "adept at brain and spinal injury cases" - Legal 500 2014
+Lindsay Wise is "adept at brain and spinal injury cases" – Legal 500, 2015

 I love medicine but am not great with blood.
 Being a clinical negligence solicitor is the next best thing.
 Also, my mum suffered injury as a result of medical treatment when I was quite young.
 I was interested in the legal aspects.
 As a result, during my school holidays I went into the firm of solicitors who acted for her to get a feel for what the job was like and loved it.
 I've never looked back.

 I like helping people, whether it is through achieving a good settlement that will make a client's life better in the future or helping a client to understand why there may have been no negligence in relation to the treatment they received.

 It’s a friendly environment to work in with us all having the same interest at heart, namely our clients.
 It is also a firm that looks after its employees.